Gary Younge

 Gary Andrew Younge FAcSS, FRSL (born January 1969) is a British journalist, author, broadcaster and academic.
 He was editor-at-large for The Guardian newspaper, which he joined in 1993.
 In November 2019, it was announced that Younge had been appointed as professor of sociology at the University of Manchester and would be leaving his post at The Guardian, where he was a columnist for two decades, although he continued to write for the newspaper.
 He also writes for the New Statesman.

-Younge is the author of the books No Place Like Home (2002), Stranger in a Strange Land (2006), Who Are We – And Should It Matter in the 21st Century?
-(2011), The Speech: The Story Behind Dr. Martin Luther King Jr.'s Dream (2013) and Another Day in the Death of America (2016).
+Younge is the author of the books No Place Like Home (2002), Stranger in a Strange Land (2006), and Who Are We – And Should It Matter in the 21st Century?
+(2011), The Speech: The Story Behind Dr. Martin Luther King Jr.'s Dream (2013), and Another Day in the Death of America (2016).

 Early years and education

 Younge grew up in Stevenage, Hertfordshire, where he was born.
 He is of Barbadian extraction.

 In 1984, aged 15, he briefly joined the Young Socialists, the youth section of the Workers Revolutionary Party, but left a year later after harassment from other party members, including allegedly being accused of working for MI5 and claims that he supported Fidel Castro only because of his ethnicity.
 At the age of 17, Younge went to teach English in a United Nations Eritrean refugee school in Sudan with the educational charity Project Trust.

-From 1987 to 1992, he attended Heriot-Watt University in Edinburgh, where he studied French and Russian, and was elected Vice President (Welfare) of the Student Association, a paid sabbatical post he held for a year.
+From 1987 to 1992, he attended Heriot-Watt University in Edinburgh, Scotland, where he studied French and Russian, and was elected vice president (welfare) of the student association, a paid sabbatical post that he held for a year.